knative/docs/CONTRIBUTING.md

       team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).

-See a list of the available documentaion versions in the [branches page](https://github.com/knative/docs/branches) of the `knative/docs` repo.
+See a list of the available documentation versions in the [branches page](https://github.com/knative/docs/branches) of the `knative/docs` repo.